fyangw/JavaSqlApi/README.md

 # Introduction

 As we known, Java doesn't support native SQL.
 But Java supports DSL, which can build SQL-like DSL interface with ease.
-The API is a good ORM tool to modeling data operation in Java.
-On the other hand, the API can modeling SQL syntax tree as well.
+The API is a good ORM tool to model data operation in Java.
+On the other hand, the API can model SQL syntax tree as well.

 # SQL API DSL Example